boazbk/tcs/lec_03_computation.md

 3. Compute $w3 = OR(a,b)$ \
 4. Output $AND(w2,w3)$ \

-We can also express this algorithm graphically, see [andornotcircxorfig](){.ref}.
+We can also express this algorithm graphically:

+![A circuit with $AND$, $OR$ and $NOT$ gates (denoted as $\wedge,\vee,\neg$ respectively) for computing the $XOR$ function.](../figure/andornotcircforxor.png){#andornotcircxorfig  .class width=300px height=300px} \

 Such diagrams are often known as _Boolean circuits_, and each basic operation is known as a _gate_.
 This is a point of view that we will revisit often in this course.

-![A circuit with $AND$, $OR$ and $NOT$ gates (denoted as $\wedge,\vee,\neg$ respectively) for computing the $XOR$ function.](../figure/andornotcircforxor.png){#andornotcircxorfig  .class width=300px height=300px} \

-Last but not least, we can also express it in Python code (see below).
+Last but not least, we can also express it in Python code:

 ```python